namish21/Trekking-Tracker/README.md

 # Trekking-Tracker
-You can visit the website at :- https://erin-sleepy-fish.cyclic.app
+You can visit the website :- https://dark-plum-armadillo-sock.cyclic.app/